sonatype-nexus-community/sonatype-webhook-handler/README.md

 Follow the official [Sonatype Documentation](https://help.sonatype.com/iqserver/automating/iq-server-webhooks) to add this handler as a Webhook.

+The URL to add is `http://localhost:3000/webhook`.
+Don't forget to substitue the Protocoal, Domain Name and Port if you are running this service behind a Reverse Proxy or in Kubernetes.

 ![Installation Step 1](./images/sonatype-iq-add-webhook.png)

 Supported WebHook Events currently are: